wsl-workshop/wsl-workshop.github.io/README.md

 # Preliminary list of invited speakers

-The MoL workshop will feature on a **2.5 hours** event.
+The ACML-WSL workshop will feature on a **2.5 hours** event.
 We plan to invite **4 keynote speakers** who are leading experts from both academia and industry.
 A list of keynote speakers includes:

 Prof. **Hsuan-Tien Lin**, National Taiwan University